 She is married to Stephen R. Toomey and is the mother of two daughters, Mary Kate and Ruth Tinsley, and one son Richard Stephen II.

 Sean M. Rose of 14 Dubiel Drive is the President and CEO of Thrive Support & Advocacy, a nonprofit agency serving developmentally disabled children and adults in Marlboro, MA.
 He is also the Founder/Owner of Point School, a young adult Gap Year program in Puerto Rico.
-He is serving his second two-year term as District One Councilor.
+He is serving his third two-year term as District One Councilor.

 District One generally includes the following neighborhoods: Salisbury Street, Westwood Hills, Assumption College, Hancock Hill, Grove Street, Holden Street, Indian Hill, Indian Lake, Greendale, the Summit, Quinsigamond Community College, upper Burncoat, Clark Street, Lincoln Village, Great Brook Valley, Curtis Apartments, Montvale and Massachusetts Avenue Local Historic Districts, Hammond Heights, Bancroft Tower, Winter Heights and Richmond/Flagg.

 Sean is a graduate of Middleboro High School.
 He earned a Bachelor's Degree in liberal arts from Lesley University and was awarded a Master's Degree in education and school administration from American International College.
 He is also a certified K-8 Principal.

 Councilor Rose believes that community partnership is the key to successfully enabling youth, families, schools and businesses to meet their full potential.

 Sean is married to Maureen (White) Rose and is the son in law of former Senator, Thomas P. White.
 Maureen and Sean are the proud parents of four children.